How Can You Tell a Fake Molcajete?

 Material Testing: Lava Rock vs. Cement

-The material is one of the most reliable indicators of authenticity.
-Authentic molcajetes are made from volcanic basalt rock, which is naturally porous and durable.
-Here’s how to test the material:
+The material is one of the most dependable ways to determine authenticity.
+Genuine molcajetes are crafted from volcanic basalt rock, known for its natural porosity and durability.
+Here’s how to check the material:

-- Water Absorption Test: Pour a small amount of water onto the molcajete.
-Real lava rock absorbs water into its pores, while cement and resin do not.
+2. Water Absorption Test: Sprinkle a small amount of water onto the molcajete.
+Genuine lava rock will absorb the water into its pores, while cement or resin will not.

-- Sound Test: Gently tap the molcajete with a solid object.
-Authentic volcanic rock produces a deep, resonant sound, whereas cement or composite materials sound dull.
+3. Sound Test: Lightly tap the molcajete with a solid object.
+Authentic volcanic rock will produce a deep, resonant sound, while cement or composite materials will create a dull, flat noise.

 Surface Texture: Smooth vs. Porous